Efficient and robust methods for causally interpretable meta-analysis: transporting inferences from multiple randomized trials to a target population: Estimation and inference

 Assumptions (i), (ii), and (iii) are standard assumptions used to show asymptotic normality of M-estimators \citep{van2000asymptotic}.
 Assumption (i) restricts the flexibility of the models used to estimate the nuisance parameters (and their corresponding limits).
 But, it still covers a wide range of commonly used estimators such as parametric Lipschitz classes and VC classes \citep{van1996weak}.
-For more flexible data adaptive estimators, Donsker assumptions can be relaxed using sample splitting \citep{robins2008higher, chernozhukov2018double}.
+For data-adaptive estimators, Donsker assumptions can be relaxed using sample splitting \citep{robins2008higher}.

 Assumption (iv) indicates that the estimator $\widehat \psi_{\text{ aug}}(a)$ is doubly robust, in the sense that it converges almost surely to $\psi(a)$ when either (1) the model for the conditional outcome mean $\E[Y | X, R = 1, A = a]$ is correctly specified, so that $\widehat g_{a}(X)$ converges to the true conditional expectations almost surely; or (2) the model for the probability of participation in any trial $\Pr[R = 1 | X]$ and the model for the probability of treatment assignment $\Pr[A=a|X, R=1]$ are correctly specified, so that $\widehat p(X)$ and $\widehat e_a(X)$ converge to the true conditional probabilities almost surely.
 When the treatment assignment is the same for all the trials $\Pr[A=a|X, R=1]$ is known and when the treatment assignment only depends on a few categorical covariates $\Pr[A=a|X, R=1]$ is easy to estimate consistently.
 But, when the treatment assignment mechanism depends on continuous covariates, as would be the case in pooled analyses of observational studies, estimating $\Pr[A=a|X, R=1]$ may be more challenging.